Unfortunately, not all races go well.

 It may seem counterintuitive to do a longer race if you didn’t like a short one, but different runners respond differently to different distances.

 Personally, I can’t stand 5ks.
 They never go to plan for me and I can never find a good pace.
-I’m always miserable after a 5k.
-Give me a half marathon any day of the week.
+I’m always miserable after a 5k, but give me a half marathon any day of the week.

 For you, it may be the opposite.